numfocus/gsoc/2016/proposals/vora-meet.md

 Continue working on this project, along with AMY.
 I would continue to contribute, test and fix bugs that will be reported.
 I will work on improvements in AMY and also contribute to future projects of Software Carpentry.

 ## Open Source Development Experience
 I'm new to open source.
 This project would be my first opportunity to contribute to an open-source organization.
 I found the idea quite exciting - especially since I have already worked on few large-scale django projects.
 However, I am have developed **Media Management Service**, a django-based backend service that handles media files and requests.
 It's features include media storage, file recovery, file transformation, file compression and user defined rule-based authentication.
-Further, it is integrated with Django Forms and [Django File Manager]()(A open-source GUI File manager developed by Information Management Group).
+Further, it is integrated with Django Forms and [Django File Manager](https://github.com/IMGIITRoorkee/django-filemanager) (An open-source GUI File manager developed by Information Management Group).
 As soon as the documentation gets complete, I plan to release this service module as open source.

 ## Academic Experience
 I'm a second year undergraduate student at Indian Institute of Technology Roorkee (IIT R), majoring in Computer Science & Engineering.
 I have strong programming experience in Python, PHP, SQL and C++.
 As a part of academic curriculum, I have taken courses in *Software Engineering*, *Object Oriented Analysis & Design*, *Data Structures & Algorithms*, which have equipped me with skills to design, develop and test applications of industry standards.